fris-fruitig/react-firebase-file-uploader/README.md

 ## Props

   * `storageRef` (required) - A reference to the firebase storage folder, where the file should be saved.
-  * `onUploadStart` - A callback function that is called with the selected file as its only argument.
+  * `onUploadStart` - A callback function that is called with the selected file as its first argument and the upload task as its second argument.
-  * `onProgress` - A callback function that is called with the progress (between 0 and 100) as its only argument.
+  * `onProgress` - A callback function that is called with the progress (between 0 and 100) as its first argument and the upload task as its second argument.
-  * `onUploadSuccess` - A callback function that is called with the filename of the uploaded file.
+  * `onUploadSuccess` - A callback function that is called with the filename of the uploaded file as its first argument and the upload task as its second argument.
   * `onUploadError` - A callback function that is called with a [Firebase error](https://firebase.google.com/docs/storage/web/handle-errors) in case of an error during the upload process.
   * `filename` - The name you would like to give to the file.
 This can either be a function or a string.
 If a function is provided, it will be called with the selected file as its first and only argument.
 If no value is provided, it will use the filename of the file itself or a random generated name if `randomizeFilename` is set to true.
   * `metadata` - An object with the metadata that should be added to the file.
 You can use this for example to configure caching for your file with `metadata={{cacheControl: 'max-age=3600'}}`.